 - Mobility: Labour mobility systems are gender-responsive and increase the efficiency of labour markets in the ASEAN region.

-The main destination countries for Vietnamese workers have traditionally been the more developed economies of East Asia, including Taiwan (China), South Korea, Malaysia, and Japan.
-However, in recent years, destinations have become increasingly diverse, including significant numbers of migrant workers to the Middle East, Northern Africa, Europe and middle income countries in Asia.
-A survey of over 23,000 migrants from Thanh Hoa and Ha Tinh provinces of Viet Nam found that Thailand had become the most common destination for these women and men, making use of overland routes through the Lao People’s Democratic Republic (ILO, 2015).
-These movements are almost entirely irregular, as the memorandum of understanding (MOU) signed between Viet Nam and Thailand in 2016 has yet to be implemented and permits only employment in the fishing and construction sectors, where a relatively small number of Vietnamese migrants are employed (ILO and IOM, 2017).
+Within ASEAN, a survey of over 23,000 migrants from Thanh Hoa and Ha Tinh provinces of Viet Nam found that Thailand had become the most common destination, with migrant workers making use of overland routes through the Lao People’s Democratic Republic (ILO, 2015).
+These movements are almost entirely irregular, as the memorandum of understanding (MOU) signed between Viet Nam and Thailand in 2016 has yet to be implemented and permits only employment in the fishing and construction sectors, where a relatively small number of Vietnamese migrants seek employment (ILO and IOM, 2017).

 The Law on Contract Based Overseas Workers 2006 is the overarching framework governing international labour migration in Viet Nam.
-Despite this law, a sizeable number of Vietnamese migrant workers are employed irregularly outside the parameters of bilateral agreements and MOUs on labour migration, including in Cambodia, Lao People’s Democratic Republic, China, Thailand, Angola, Russia and Cyprus.
-There has also been concern about the rising number of Vietnamese workers overstaying their visas and becoming irregular migrant workers in South Korea, Taiwan (China) and Malaysia.
+It is currently undergoing review.
+Despite this law, a sizeable number of Vietnamese migrant workers are employed irregularly.
+Concern about the number of Vietnamese workers overstaying their visas and becoming irregular migrant workers in South Korea, Japan and Taiwan (China) has been heard from several stakeholders.
 Irregular status increases vulnerability to exploitation and limits the channels available for seeking assistance.
 Irregular migration is punishable by fines and other sanctions in Viet Nam as well as in destination countries.

-The Law is currently undergoing review with changes anticipated.
+The Vietnamese Government annually increases national and provincial labour migration targets, and actively promotes labour migration as a means of employment creation, skills improvement and poverty reduction.
 The Vietnamese Government has developed geographically-targeted policies to encourage labour migration as a poverty reduction strategy.
 In 20 provinces, the residents of designated ‘poor districts’ are eligible to apply for subsidies to facilitate working overseas.
 The incentives include loans and financial assistance for language training, vocational skills training, health checks, and other services.
 While effective at increasing migration in these areas, there are concerns that these policies encourage the most vulnerable populations to migrate, including ethnic minorities with very limited education.
-It is likely that the number of migrant workers going abroad will continue to rise as the Government pursues its migration targets, supported by push factors of high rates of underemployment in many areas.
+According to the World Bank, Viet Nam is the second top receiver of remittances in the Asia-Pacific with remittances inflow at USD$17 billion in 2019 accounting for 6.5 per cent of GDP.